 - Furniture including: a bed, mattress, dresser and closet space, desk, desk chair)

 - Base bronze meal plan costs (meal dollars, administrative fee to cover labor and overhead costs.)

-Students who live in the residence halls are automatically placed on our base meal plan of 1400 meal dollars per semester which is included in the room and board fee.
-Students may upgrade from the base plan to a 1600 or 1800 plan.
-The meal plans give students meal dollars on their ID card per semester to use when and where (the café, cafeteria or concessions) they want to purchase food and convenience items.
+Students who live in the residence halls are automatically placed on our base bronze meal plan which is included in the room and board fee.
+Students may upgrade from the base plan to the silver or gold.
+The meal plans give students meal dollars on their ID card per semester to use when and where (the café, cafeteria or convenience store) they want to purchase food and convenience items.
 This plan will allow students:

 - The flexibility to use their meal dollars at Wingra Café, Eddy's C-Store, and Phil’s Dining Hall.

 - The ability to purchase meals for guests with their meal dollars.

 - The ability to use dollars as their diet dictates (i.e. one week a student may choose to eat more meals than another week.)